On the Geometric Ergodicity of Metropolis-Hastings Algorithms for Lattice Gaussian Sampling: Introduction

-On the other hand, Gibbs sampling has already been introduced into multiple-input multiple-output (MIMO) communications for signal detection \cite{HassibiMCMCnew,McmcDatta,MCMCBehrouz,ChenMCMC,XiaodongWangMultilevel,MCMCHaidongZhu}.
-In particular, the selection of $\sigma$ (also referred to as ``temperature'') is studied in \cite{HassibiMCMCnew} and it is argued that $\sigma$ should grow as fast as the signal-to-noise ratio (SNR) in general for fast mixing.
-In \cite{McmcDatta}, a mixed-Gibbs sampler is proposed to achieve the near-optimal detection performance, which takes the benefits of an efficient stopping criterion and a multiple restart strategy.
-Moveover, Gibbs sampling is also introduced into the soft-output decoding in MIMO systems, where the extrinsic information calculated by a priori probability (APP) detector is used to produce soft outputs \cite{MCMCBehrouz}.
-In \cite{ChenMCMC}, the investigation of the Gibbs-based MCMC receivers in different communication channels are given.
-Due to the finite state space formed by a finite modulation constellation, those Gibbs samplers converge geometrically fast to the stationary distribution.
-However, the rate of convergence has not been determined.
+On the other hand, Gibbs sampling has already been adapted to signal detection for multi-input multi-output (MIMO) communications \cite{HassibiMCMCnew,McmcDatta,MCMCBehrouz,ChenMCMC,XiaodongWangMultilevel,MCMCHaidongZhu}.
+In particular, the selection of $\sigma$ (also referred to as ``temperature'') is studied in \cite{HassibiMCMCnew} and it is argued that $\sigma$ should grow as fast as the signal-to-noise ratio (SNR) in general.
+In \cite{McmcDatta}, a mixed-Gibbs sampler is proposed to achieve near-optimal performance, which takes the advantages of an efficient stopping criterion and a multiple restart strategy.
+Moreover, Gibbs sampling is also introduced into soft-output decoding in MIMO systems, where the extrinsic information calculated by a priori probability (APP) detector is used to produce soft outputs \cite{MCMCBehrouz}.
+In \cite{ChenMCMC}, an investigation of Gibbs-based MCMC receivers in different communication channels are given.
+Due to the finite state space formed by a finite modulation constellation, those Gibbs samplers converge exponentially fast to the stationary distribution.
+However, the rate of convergence has not yet been determined.

-In this paper, another famous MCMC scheme, known as the Metropolis-Hastings (MH) algorithm \cite{Hastings1970}, is studied in details for lattice Gaussian sampling.
-In particular, it makes use of a \emph{proposal distribution} which suggests a possible state candidate and then employs a acceptance-rejection rule to decide whether to accept the suggested candidate in the next Markov move.
-Obviously, the art of designing an efficient MH algorithm chiefly lies in choosing an appropriate proposal distribution, and this motivates us to design the target proposal distributions based on Klein's algorithm.
+In this paper, another famous MCMC scheme, known as the Metropolis-Hastings (MH) algorithm \cite{Hastings1970}, is studied in detail for lattice Gaussian sampling.
+In particular, it makes use of a \emph{proposal distribution} which suggests a possible state candidate and then employs an acceptance-rejection rule to decide whether to accept the suggested candidate in the next Markov move.
+Obviously, the art of designing an efficient MH algorithm lies in choosing an appropriate proposal distribution, and this motivates us to design the target proposal distributions based on Klein's algorithm.